 Learner name: Date:

+Learner signature: Date:

+9 Date:

 Date:

-Assessor signature: Date:

-Internal verifier signature: Date:

 (if sampled)

-Unit 80: Joining Public Service
+Unit 85: Joining Public Service

 Vehicle Components by Mechanical Processes

 This unit covers the skills and knowledge needed to prove the competences required to join public service vehicle components by mechanical processes.
 It will prepare the learner for entry into the engineering or manufacturing sectors, creating a progression between education and employment, or it will provide a basis for the development of additional skills and occupational competences in the working environment.